2021: August: Vietnam

-Course Schedule soon
+Course Schedule coming soon

 Participant Acceptance Criteria: ANT COURSE is open to all interested individuals (professionals, motivated amateurs such as citizen scientists, undergraduate, and graduate students, postdocs, and professors).
 Priority is given to applicants currently researching ants.
 An entomological background is not required.
 We aim to include students with diverse interests and experiences in biology, including systematics, evolution, ecology, behavioral biology, neurobiology, genetics, global change biology, and conservation.
 The high ratio of instructors to students allows all attendees to receive a great deal of individual attention.
-ANT COURSE is presented in English and limited to 25 participants.
+ANT COURSE is presented in English and is limited to 25 participants.
 Photos from previous courses are available in the yearbook.

 The ANT COURSE Program